facebookincubator/velox/velox/docs/functions/spark/datetime.rst

     Returns the last day of the month which the date belongs to.

+.. spark:function:: next_day(date, string) -> date

+    Returns the first date which is later than startDate and named as dayOfWeek.

 .. spark:function:: make_date(year, month, day) -> date

     Returns the date from year, month and day fields.